Meet the team

 He is a keen advocate of social science, particularly organisational psychology, and the role it plays in defining culture and community.
 Henry is also a passionate champion of social value, particularly achieving impact through combining private sector with third sector organisations to leverage shared values.

-Dr Kathreena Kurian is an Associate Professor/ Reader in brain tumour research, University of Bristol and consultant clinical neuropathologist at Southmead Hospital, North Bristol Trust.
+Prof. Kathreena Kurian is an Associate Professor/ Reader in brain tumour research, University of Bristol and consultant clinical neuropathologist at Southmead Hospital, North Bristol Trust.
 She is passionate about improving diverse participation in science with We the Curious.
 Her research aims are to identify modifiable risk factors, personalise diagnosis and find new drug targets for brain tumours.

 She was born and brought up in London, she undertook medical training in Guy’s and St Thomas’ Hospital Medical School, London where she also achieved a BSc in Experimental Pathology.
 She undertook higher pathology and neuropathology clinical (FRCPath Neuro) and research training including an MD (Medical Faculty Research Fellowship) in Edinburgh and Cambridge.